-Pursuant to Order No. 996 of the Federal Service for Supervision of Communications, Information Technology, and Mass Communications (Roskomnadzor) of Moscow of September 5, 2013 "On approval of requirements and methods for personal data anonymization", properties of anonymized data include:
+Pursuant to Order of the Federal Service for Supervision of Communications, Information Technology, and Mass Communications (Roskomnadzor) of Moscow No. 996 of September 5, 2013 "On approval of requirements and methods for personal data anonymization", anonymized data is:

-1) exhaustive (it has all information about specific subjects or groups of subjects that was available before anonymization);
+1) Exhaustive (it has all information about specific subjects or groups of subjects that was available before anonymization);

-2) structured (it retains structural links between the de-identified data of a specific subject or a group of subjects matching those links that existed before anonymization);
+2) Structured (it retains structural links between the de-identified data of a specific subject or a group of subjects matching those links that existed before anonymization);

-3) relevance (the ability to process personal data in such a way that the request and responses have the same semantic form);
+3) Relevant (is enables the processing of personal data in such a way that the request and responses have the same semantic form);

-4) semantic integrity (preservation of the semantics of personal data during their anonymization);
+4) Characterized by semantic integrity (after anonymization, is preserves the semantics of personal data);

-5) applicability (a possibility of achieving personal data processing goals by the operator who de-identifies personal data handled in personal data information systems, including data created and managed in federal target programs (hereinafter, the operator(s)), without prior de-anonymization of the entire volume of subject records);
+5) Applicable (it provides the possibility of achieving personal data processing goals by the operator who de-identifies personal data handled in personal data information systems, including data created and managed in federal target programs (hereinafter, the operator(s)), without prior de-anonymization of the entire volume of subject records);

-6) anonymity (impossibility to unambiguously identify data subjects after deidentification without the use of additional information).
+6) Anonymous (after de-identification, it is impossible to unambiguously identify data subjects without the use of additional information).

-Thus, the collection of source data is highly restricted by the current regulations that should be observed when translating AI into clinical care.
+Thus, the collection of source data is highly restricted by the current regulations that must be observed when translating AI into clinical care.